cppservergit/cppserver-pgsql/README.md

 ![Pod deployment model](https://github.com/cppservergit/cppserver-pgsql/assets/126841556/45b023cd-fd1a-49c0-b82f-2429ac4ba6db)

-Both projects were build on the codebase of CPPServer, LoginServer is almost the same but with additional LDAP dependencies and focused on Login and Security Session creation.
+Both projects were built on the codebase of CPPServer, LoginServer is almost the same but with additional LDAP dependencies and focused on Login and Security Session creation.